-Being a seafarer, a rewarding career awaits those who are hardworking, forward-thinking individuals.
-Many sailors have rose from the ranks of able seamen to chief officers.
+As seafarers, a rewarding career awaits those who are hardworking, forward-thinking individuals.
+Many sailors have risen from the ranks of able seamen to chief officers.
 But there are also more of those who have financially generous work package but fail to save money.
 No wonder, some end up striving to get back on board for their next assignment rather than plan their retirement because they either don’t have enough means to enjoy retirement or fail to find fulfillment in their job.

 They are extravagant

-The moment the ship docks at the port, they look for things to buy: jewerly, gadgets and clothing.
-These are not bad things to own especially that after hard days’ work in the vast expanse of the ocean, these things offer more than just reward.
-But things can easily get out of hand.
-Friends try to outsmart each other; who wears the more expensive, more ‘trendy’ brands win and penny pinchers get bad labels.
-This is sad, considering that they bigger pay one receives, an even bigger ambition awaits.
+The moment the ship docks at the port, they look for things to buy: jewelry, gadgets, and clothing.
+These are not bad things to own, especially that after hard days’ work in the vast expanse of the ocean, these things offer more than just reward.
+But things can quickly get out of hand.
+Friends try to outsmart each other; who wears the more expensive, more ‘trendy’ brands win, and penny pinchers get wrong labels.
+This is sad, considering that the bigger pay one receives, an even bigger ambition awaits.

-“If I get promoted, I will buy an even more expensive piece of electronic gadget or wristwatch or pair of shoes.”
-No wonder they can’t seem to set aside money even though they have bigger take home pay.
+“If I get promoted, I will buy an even more expensive piece of electronic gadget or wristwatch or a pair of shoes.”
+No wonder they can’t seem to set aside money even though they have bigger take-home pay.

 When a merchant gets onboard the ship offering a variety of goods, it’s hard to resist the urge to own a piece of something worth bragging.
 Others have even extended beyond their means, taking items and pay them at the next salary they receive.
 Once they have paid for the item, they take another one on credit.
 The vicious cycle continues unabated.